 There are many myths about sexualized violence and gender-based violence that circulate in our society through pop culture, media, and everyday beliefs.
 These myths reinforce stereotypes and contribute to a general climate of violence.

 It can be useful to think about the “social functions” that myths provide, in order to understand their power.
 For some people, believing in myths about sexualized or gender-based violence allows them to feel safe: it helps them to believe that this violence does not happen very often or that it only happens to certain “kinds” of people.
 Myths can allow people to maintain a belief that we live in a “just” world, by suggesting that people can protect themselves from violence by not doing certain things or going certain places.

-Myths also inform society about who is considered worthy of protection from violence and who is not.
-Additionally, myths place blame on someone who has experienced harm, by suggesting that it is their fault, that they could have or should have done something to prevent the violence from occurring, or by minimizing the impacts of violence.
+Myths also inform society about who is considered worthy of protection from violence and who is not, by placing blame on people who have experienced harm, by suggesting that the violence they’ve experienced is their fault, that they could have or should have done something to prevent the violence from occurring, or by minimizing the impacts of violence.

-Myths are dangerous, damaging and dehumanizing.
-Much of our prevention work seeks to dispel myths and educate people about the reality of gender-based and other forms of violence and shift the way that society thinks about who is deserving of freedom from violence.
+Myths are dangerous, damaging, and dehumanizing.
+Much of our prevention work seeks to dispel myths and educate people about the realities of sexualized and gender-based violence as well as other forms of violence and shift the way that society thinks about who is deserving of freedom from violence.
 Everyone deserves to live free from violence.